 Creating resources to enhance the students' experience during their language class.

 Giving extra help to students during their lunch breaks or after school.

 3. You can sign up for Language Register:

-The Language Register programme needs students who can speak a foreign language to offer help to school children who are new to the UK.
+The Language Register programme needs students who can speak a foreign language to help school children who have just arrived in the UK.